snakehaihai/Extroperceptive_sensor_calibration/README.md

 # Extroperceptive_sensor_calibration
 This is a package for calibrating multiple extroperceptive sensors

-This code is originally for mulitple 2D LIDAR calibration.
+This code is originally for multiple 2D LIDAR calibrations.
-Now this package is refined and expanded into multiple sensor case such as

-(LIDAR-LIDAR,  LIDAR to RGBD, 2DLIDAR to 3DLIDAR and LIDAR to stereo)

-So far it uploaded with 3 sensor case.
-To use more, feel free to add more

-planner constraint and Constraint jacobian in the optimization function
+Now this package is refined and expanded into multiple sensor cases such as (2DLIDAR-2DLIDAR,  2DLIDAR to RGBD, 2DLIDAR to 3DLIDAR and 2DLIDAR to stereo) So far it uploaded with 3 sensor case.
+To use more, feel free to add more Planner constraint and Constraint Jacobian in the optimization function

 Only tested with Ubuntu 16.04, MRPT 1.5 and ROS-Kietic

-Do not use sudo apt get way to get library as there is multiple machine depended case which prevents you from compiling successfully.
+Do not use sudo apt get way to get library as MRPT is heavy compiler depended.
 Do not download mrpt_bridge as it still has bugs in converting timestamp.
 Build MRPT 1.5 on your own PC.